olinger/SudokuSolver/ReadMe.md

 - Column constraint: Only 1 instance of a number can occur in each column
 - Square constraint: Only 1 instance of a number can occur in each 3x3 square

-The columns of our sparse matrix represent these four constrainst, and the rows represent every possible position for every number.
+The columns of our sparse matrix represent these four constraints, and the rows represent every possible position for every number.

 ### Additional Improvement